pulibrary/OCLCCJKComposer/README.md

-# OCLCJamoComposer
+# OCLC CJK Composer
-Converts decomposed Jamo to precomposed Hangul in OCLC Connexion client
+Converts decomposed Korean Hangul and Japanese Kana to their composed forms in OCLC Connexion client

 [Download here](https://github.com/pulibrary/OCLCJamoComposer/releases/latest/download/InstallOCLCJamoComposer.exe)

 ## Configuration

 The macro book contains 3 macros:
-- HangulJamo!ComposeHangulSingleField: Convert the field where the cursor is currently located.
+- CJKComposer!ComposeSingleField: Convert the field where the cursor is currently located.
-- HangulJamo!ComposeHangulAllFields: Convert all fields in the currently open record.
+- CJKComposer!ComposeAllFields: Convert all fields in the currently open record.

 The following can be done for either or both of these macros: